JackDca/Mailpilewiki/Troubleshooting.md

     # Rescanning your mail (press CTRL-C to abort at any time)
     mailpile> rescan both

+---

-## I get an ImportError when running ./mp inside a virtualenv
+## ImportError when running ./mp inside a virtualenv

     $ ./mp
     ImportError: No module named jinja2